sindhu4512/task/1_1_3_graphical_user_interface.md

 	http://your-owncloud-domain

-	where <your-owncloud-domain> is the domain name of the admin's ownCloud.
+	where <your-owncloud-domain> the domain name of the admin's ownCloud.

 	**Account Setup** window opens up.